‘Never seen a child like this’: Hunger takes toll on Chad’s young

 The effect of the crisis is evident is hospitals and health centres, where medical staff face an increasing number of malnutrition cases.

-found that the prevalence of severe acute malnutrition in N’Djamena stands at 4.9 percent, more than twice set by the World Health Organization.
-Nationwide, an estimated are food insecure.
+A 2017 SMART survey found that the prevalence of severe acute malnutrition in N’Djamena stands at 4.9 percent, more than twice the emergency level set by the World Health Organization.
+Nationwide, an estimated four million people, out of 15 million, are food insecure.
 By the end of the year, the country’s health facilities are expected to receive more than 262,000 children, up to five years old, who suffer from severe acute malnutrition.

 At the Chad-China Friendship Hospital, the number of malnourished children in need of treatment has doubled over the past 12 months.